VaibhavAher219/DAO/README.md

 ## Contributing

-Contributions to CryptoDevs DAO are welcome!
+Contributions to  DAO are welcome!
 If you would like to contribute, please follow these steps:

 1. Fork the repository.